By PPCexpo Content Team

 However, you don’t have to do away with Google Sheets.
 You can transform it into a reliable data visualization tool by installing third-party applications (add-ons).

-According to John Tukey (the person who coined the term exploratory data analysis in the 1970s), it’s the procedures and techniques for analyzing data and interpreting the results.
+Definition: According to John Tukey (who coined the term exploratory analysis in the 1970s), exploratory analysis refers to the procedures and techniques for data analysis and interpreting the results.

 Besides, it involves planning, tools, and statistics you can use to extract insights from raw data.

 You can leverage EDA to explore what data can reveal beyond hypothesis testing.
-Besides, this strategy can help you to determine whether the statistical techniques you’re considering for analysis are appropriate.
+Besides, this strategy can help you to determine whether the statistical graphs you’re considering for analysis are appropriate.

 Until recently, making sense of bulky and complex raw data was too daunting for us.

-The key advantage of the EDA methodology is that it allows you to investigate your raw data beyond the hypothesis testing.
-More so, you can leverage statistical models, such as averages, standard deviation, median, and quartiles, etc. to probe your data for in-depth answers.
+The key advantage of the EDA methodology is that it allows you to investigate your raw data beyond hypothesis testing.
+You can leverage statistical models, such as averages, standard deviation, median, quartiles, etc., to probe your data for in-depth answers.

-Remember, there’s a wealth of information hiding in the data in your database just waiting to be discovered.
-Even historical data collected from disparate sources make more sense when visualized.
+Remember, your database contains a wealth of information just waiting to be discovered.
+Even historical data collected from disparate sources makes more sense when visualized.

 In today’s world, we generate tons of data every day.
 When leveraged fully, data can help your business to personalized marketing communication.